calehum/github-training/README.md

 &copy; 2022 GitHub &bull; [Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md) &bull; [CC-BY-4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode)

 This is a new line for testing.

-What happens if I edit here, and also edit locally?
+This is a new addtional line...what if I edit locally and also remotely... then push?
+Hmmmmmm

+The answer: I recieved a merge conflict, and had to resolve it.
+This is the end result.